mwpastore/sinja/README.md

 The "power" so to speak of implementing this functionality as a Sinatra extension is that all of Sinatra's usual features are available within your resource definitions.
-The action helpers blocks get compiled into Sinatra helpers, and the `resource`, `has_one`, and `has_many` keywords build [Sinatra::Namespace][21] blocks.
+Action helper blocks get compiled into Sinatra helpers, and the `resource`, `has_one`, and `has_many` keywords build [Sinatra::Namespace][21] blocks.
 You can manage caching directives, set headers, and even `halt` (or `not_found`, although such cases are usually handled transparently by returning `nil` values or empty collections from